 Offshore roustabout

-Keep the drilling equipment and area working properly on offshore facilities such as oil and gas rigs and drilling platforms.
+Keep the drilling equipment and area working properly on offshore facilities.

 Also known as: roustabout, roughneck, lead roustabout